GMAT prep guide

 How long are accommodations valid?

 GMAC generally treats an approval as valid for about two years, with a renewal path if you still need support after that.
-Dates and steps can change, so rely on your letter and the latest GMAC accommodation materials.
+Dates and steps can change, so rely on your decision letter and the latest GMAC accommodation materials.

 Sources and Further Reading